Update (2/17/2017): Pacific Financial BMC-85 Trusts Under Legal Scrutiny

 Option Two: BMC-85 Trust Funds

 With a trust fund, you place the full amount of $75,000 into a trust, which you will be unable to touch.
 You’ll also have to pay a bank fee for this service.
 This choice is more common amongst larger brokers and carriers, but for anyone getting started isn’t a very good option because of the large upfront cost.
-For a more full comparison between these two options, check out JW Surety’s article.

 Also, many trust companies advertise that freight brokers can fund their trust with cash, an Irrevocable Letter Of Credit (ILOC), or pay the trust company to obtain an ILOC on their behalf.
 But it’s important to note that anyone considering purchasing a trust fund needs to verify that the trust fund company is not under-funded.